On the Buses (film): Production

 Hammer signed a deal with EMI Films to make a series of movies, mostly horror films but one comedy, On the Buses.
 The film was reportedly the idea of Brian Lawrence, Hammer executive.
 It was Hammer's first comedy in a decade.

 The film was made on location and at Elstree Studios at Borehamwood, Hertfordshire.
-Stage 5 at Elstree was used for the exteriors of the bus station both in this film and in the later sequels.
+Stage 5 at Elstree was used for the exteriors of the bus station both in this film and in the sequels.

 The film includes shots of a London AEC Routemaster RM200 (VLT 200) undergoing the skid tests at the Chiswick Works skidpad.
-Stephen Lewis performed part of the stunt himself where Blakey is hanging off the rear platform of the bus whilst it skids at high speed.
-Lewis was attached to the inside of the bus with a hidden rope whilst the camera filmed him from inside.
+Stephen Lewis performed part of the stunt himself where Blakey is hanging off the rear platform of the bus while it skids at high speed.
+Lewis was attached to the inside of the bus with a hidden rope while the camera filmed him from inside.
 Only the exterior shots where he finally falls off was performed by a stuntman.

 The buses used in road shots were Eastern National Bristol KSW5Gs numbered 2359 (VNO857), 2367 (VNO862), 2371 (VNO866) and 2376 (WNO476).